dansmyers/Simulation/5-Discrete_Event_Simulation/Deliverables/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/52/Cinderella_Castle_2013_Wade.jpg/1280px-Cinderella_Castle_2013_Wade.jpg" width="50%" />

-Consider a ride that can be modeled as an M/M/1 queue with two classes of customers.
+Consider a ride that can be modeled as an **M/M/1 queue** with two classes of customers.
+This is fairly unrealistic assumption for a real theme park ride:

-(*Note: Cinderella's Castle is not an M/M/1 queue*.)
+- Arrivals may be close to Poisson during some parts of the day, but are subject to bursts of arrivals around major events like opening, closing, parades, etc.
+- Service times should be close to deterministic for a ride, not exponential
+- Rides typically receive *bulk* arrivals as groups arrive together and serve customers in bulks

+The basic M/M/1 discrete-event simulation model could be adapted to deal with all of these cases.

 High-priority FastPass holders always get to go in front of low-priority non-FastPass customers, but have to wait to be served in first-come-first-served (FCFS) order.
 Therefore, a new FastPass holder that arrives at the ride will have to wait behind any other FastPass holders that are already in line, but no regular customers.